-Compensation Committee: 3 Meetings Held in 2007
+Compensation Committee: 4 Meetings Held in 2011

-The Compensation Committee administers Roper's executive incentive compensation programs and determines, together with the other independent members of the Board of Directors, annual salary levels and incentive compensation awards for the Company's executive officers.
-The Compensation Committee also, at the direction of the Board, periodically reviews and determines the form and amounts of Director compensation and reviews and makes recommendations to the Board with respect to executive compensation and benefits.
-The Compensation Committee may delegate its duties and responsibilities to a subcommittee of the committee.
-The report of the Compensation Committee is on page 28.
+The Compensation Committee administers Roper's executive incentive compensation programs and determines, either as a committee or together with the other independent members of the Board (as directed by the Board), annual salary levels and incentive compensation awards for the Company's executive officers.
+The Compensation Committee also, at the direction of the Board, periodically reviews and determines the form and amounts of director compensation and reviews and makes recommendations to the Board with respect to director compensation and benefits.
+The Compensation Committee may delegate its duties and responsibilities to a subcommittee of the Committee.
+Additional information regarding the Compensation Committee's processes and procedures for the consideration and determination of executive compensation is set forth below in this Proxy Statement under "Compensation Discussion and Analysis."